ueberdosis/tiptap/docs/guide/node-views/react.md

 ## Changing the default content tag for a node view

-By default a NodeView rendered by `ReactNodeViewRenderer` will always have a wrapping `div` inside.
+By default a node view rendered by `ReactNodeViewRenderer` will always have a wrapping `div` inside.
 If you want to change the type of this node, you can the `contentDOMElementTag` to the `ReactNodeViewRenderer` options:

 ```js
 // this will turn the div into a header tag